scorm import: not fully imported

 I do not see a fast solution for this problem in the near feature without reworking the entire learning path.

-Updated by Sven Vanpoucke over 9 years ago
+Updated by Sven Vanpoucke about 10 years ago

 In addition to my previous comment i would like to add these resources to underline my statements

 "<item>[1:many]Each item represents an activity in this course.
 Items can be nested to create a hierarchical structure.
 Items with child item nodes are called Aggregations.
 Items without children are called Leaf Nodes and represent a deliverable resource (SCO or Asset)."